Megan McArdle

-Megan McArdle (born January 29, 1973) is an American columnist and blogger based in Washington, D.C.
+Megan Jennifer McArdle (born January 29, 1973) is an American columnist and blogger based in Washington, D.C.
 She writes for The Washington Post, mostly about economics, finance, and government policy.

 McArdle began her writing career with a blog, "Live from the WTC", started in November 2001.
-She is currently an opinion writer for The Washington Post.
 Other publications she has worked for include The Atlantic, Newsweek, The Daily Beast, and Bloomberg View.
-She has also published book reviews and opinion pieces in the New York Post, The New York Sun, Reason, The Guardian, and Salon.
+She published book reviews and opinion pieces in the New York Post, The New York Sun, Reason, The Guardian, and Salon.

 Early life and education

 McArdle was born and raised in New York City.
 Her father, Francis X. McArdle, was former managing director of the General Contractors Association of New York during the Koch, Dinkins, and Giuliani administrations.
+He served as Commissioner of Environmental Protection under Koch.
 Her mother, Joan McArdle, was a real estate broker for Prudential Douglas Elliman.

 McArdle attended high school at Riverdale Country School.
-Afterwards, she graduated from the University of Pennsylvania, where she received a B.A. in English literature.
-She then earned an MBA from University of Chicago's Booth School of Business.
+At the University of Pennsylvania, she earned a B.A. in English literature, followed by an MBA from the University of Chicago's Booth School of Business.

-During her junior year of college, she worked as a canvasser for the Public Interest Research Groups, the nonprofit founded by Ralph Nader.
-Her experience there hurried along her "transition from ultraliberal to libertarian."
-The organization was, she later wrote, "the most deceptive, evil place I've ever worked."
+During her junior year, she worked as a canvasser for the Public Interest Research Groups, the nonprofit founded by Ralph Nader.
+Her experience there accelerated her "transition from ultraliberal to libertarian."
+The organization was, she later wrote, "the most deceptive, evil place I've ever worked".